bitcoin/bitcoin/doc/build-unix.md

 If you want to build bitcoin-qt, make sure that the required packages for Qt development are installed.
 Qt 5 is necessary to build the GUI.
-To build without GUI pass `--without-gui`.
+To build without GUI pass `--without-gui` to configure.

 To build with Qt 5 you need the following: